Zion: Hebrew Bible: Zion, daughter(s) of Zion

-Out of the 152 mentions, 26 instances are within the phrase of "Daughter of Zion" (Hebrew "bat Tzion").
+Out of the 152 mentions, 26 occurrences are in the phrase of "Daughter of Zion" (Hebrew "bat Tzion").

 This is a personification of the city of Jerusalem, or of its population.

 In Psalm 137, Zion (Jerusalem) is remembered from the perspective of the Babylonian Captivity.
 "By the waters of Babylon, there we sat down and wept, when we remembered Zion.
 On the willows[a] there we hung up our lyres.
 For there our captors required of us songs, and our tormentors, mirth, saying, “Sing us one of the songs of Zion!”

 Psalm 147 uses "Jerusalem" and "Zion" interchangeably to address the faithful: "The Lord builds up Jerusalem; He gathers the outcasts of Israel.
 He heals the brokenhearted and binds up their wounds.
 His delight is not in the strength of the horse, nor his pleasure in the legs of a man, but the Lord takes pleasure in those who fear him, in those who hope in his steadfast love.
 Praise the Lord, O Jerusalem!
 Praise your God, O Zion!"

 Religious practice; exegesis

 The location of the Temple, and in particular its Holy of Holies (innermost sanctum), is the most holy place in the world for the Jewish people, seen as the connection between God and humanity.
+Zion is frequently mentioned in Jewish prayer.
 Observant Jews recite the Amidah three times a day facing the Temple Mount in Jerusalem, praying for the rebuilding of the Holy Temple, the restoration of the Temple service, the redemption of the world, and for the coming of the Messiah.

-In Kabbalah, the more esoteric reference is made to Tzion being the spiritual point from which reality emerges, located in the Holy of Holies of the First, Second and future Third Temple.
+In Joseph Gikatilla's medieval Kabbalistic work Sha'arei Orah, Mount Zion is interpreted as corresponding to Yesod, or "Foundation", one of the ten sefirot, and is described as the place from which the world was originally created.
+It is mystically located in the Holy of Holies of the First, Second and future Third Temple.
 According to Rabbi Abraham Joshua Heschel, "Zion is not a symbol, but a home, and the land is not an allegory but a possession."

+When taking leave of a mourner, Ashkenazi Jews recite a traditional phrase that wishes comfort to a mourner with a reassurance that they will eventually reconnect to the person who died, in the same way that God comforts the Jewish people for the destruction of the Second Temple nearly 2,000 years ago through the promise of its eventual rebuilding in the times of the Messiah.
+The visitor says to the mourner: